ZimaBoard 2 Fan Installation Guide & PWM Control

 1. PWM Auto Mode

-• Full-Speed Temperature: When CPU temp ≥ this point, the fan jumps to 100% (range: 0–100 °C; must be greater than Start Temperature).
+• Fan Full-Speed Temperature: When CPU temp ≥ this point, the fan jumps to 100% (range: 0–100 °C; must be greater than Start Temperature).

-• Initial Fan Duty: Base fan speed at engagement (range: 0–255; 255 = 100%).
+• Fan Start PWM: Initial (minimum) fan speed after ZimaBoard 2 powers on (range: 0–255; 255 = 100%).

-• PWM Step per °C: Duty increment for each +1 °C rise (select from predefined step options).
+• PWM SLOPE SEETING: Duty increment for each +1 °C rise (range: 0-15).

 ZimaBoard 2 BIOS—CPU Fan Control in PWM Auto Mode: start temperature limit, full-speed temperature limit, fan start PWM, and PWM slope setting (AMI Aptio).